afls-ideas/Email_Templates_StarterKit/templates/01-new-product-launch-with-email-fragments/README.md

-# 01 - New Product Launch
+# 01 - New Product Launch with Email Fragments

 ## Description
 Announces a new pharmaceutical product (Cardivex) to healthcare professionals.
 Features a bold hero banner with product branding, key highlights section, and a call-to-action to schedule a meeting.